 The testing, manufacture, distribution, advertising and marketing of medical devices are subject to extensive regulation by federal, state and local governmental authorities in the United States, including the FDA, and by similar agencies in other countries.
 Any product that we develop must receive all relevant regulatory clearances or approvals, as the case may be, before it may be marketed in a particular country.
-Under United States law, a "medical device" ("device") is an article, which, among other things, is intended for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment or prevention of disease, in man or other animals.
-See FD&C Act § 201(h).
+Under United States law, a "medical device" ("device") is an article, which, among other things, is intended for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment or prevention of disease, in man or other animals (see FD&C Act § 201(h)).
 Substantially all of the devices being developed by SafeStitch are classified as medical devices and subject to regulation by numerous agencies and legislative bodies, including the FDA and its foreign counterparts.

-Devices are subject to varying levels of regulatory control, the most comprehensive of which requires that a clinical evaluation be conducted before a device receives approval for commercial distribution.
+Devices are subject to varying levels of regulatory control, the most comprehensive of which requires that a clinical evaluation be conducted before a device receives clearance or approval for commercial distribution.
 The FDA classifies medical devices into one of three classes.
 Class I devices are relatively simple and can be manufactured and distributed with general controls.
 Class II devices are somewhat more complex and require greater scrutiny.
 Class III devices are new and frequently help sustain life.

 In the United States, a company generally can obtain permission to distribute a new device in two ways - through a Section 510(k) premarket notification application ("510(k) submission"), or through a Section 515 premarket approval ("PMA") application.
-The 510(k) submission applies to any device that is substantially equivalent to a device first marketed prior to May 1976 or to another device marketed after that date, but which was substantially equivalent to a pre-May 1976 device.
+The 510(k) submission applies to any device that is substantially equivalent to a "Predicate Device" (a device first marketed prior to May 28, 1976 or a device marketed after that date which was substantially equivalent to a pre-May 28, 1976 device).
 These devices are either Class I or Class II devices.
-Under the 510(k) submission process, the FDA will issue an order finding substantial equivalence to a predicate device (pre-May 1976 or post-May 1976 device that was substantially equivalent to a pre-May 1976 device) and permitting commercial distribution of that device for its intended use.
-A 510(k) submission must provide information supporting its claim of substantial equivalence to the predicate device.
-FDA permits certain low risk medical devices to be marketed without requiring the manufacturer to submit a premarket notification.
-In other instances, FDA may require that a premarket notification not only be submitted, but also be accompanied by clinical data.
-If clinical data from human experience are required to support the 510(k) submission, these data must be gathered in compliance with investigational device exemption ("IDE") regulations for investigations performed in the United States.
-The FDA review process for premarket notifications submitted pursuant to section 510(k) takes on average about 90 days, but it can take substantially longer if the agency has concerns, and there is no guarantee that the agency will deem the article subject to the 510(k) process, as opposed to the more time-consuming, resource intensive and problematic PMA process described below.
+Under the 510(k) submission process, the FDA will issue an order finding substantial equivalence to a Predicate Device and permitting commercial distribution of that device for its intended use.
+A 510(k) submission must provide information supporting its claim of substantial equivalence to the Predicate Device.
+The FDA permits certain low risk medical devices to be marketed without requiring the manufacturer to submit a premarket notification.
+In other instances, the FDA may not only require that a premarket notification be submitted, but also that such notification be accompanied by clinical data.
+If clinical data from human experience are required to support the 510(k) submission, these data must be gathered in compliance with IDE regulations for investigations performed in the United States.
+The FDA review process for premarket notifications submitted pursuant to section 510(k) should take about 90 days on average, but it can take substantially longer if the agency has concerns.
+Furthermore, there is no guarantee that the agency will "clear" the device for marketing, in which case the device cannot be distributed in the United States.
+There is not any guarantee that the agency will deem the article subject to the 510(k) process, as opposed to the more time-consuming, resource intensive and problematic PMA process described below.